andijakl/vitalsigns-checklist/README.md

 # Vital Signs Checklist

 Automatically log a vital signs checklist for nurses in hospitals.
-Uses natural language understanding from Microsoft LUIS / Language Understanding Intelligent Service.
+Uses the Conversational Language Understanding service from Microsoft Azure Cognitive Services.
 Based on a Node.JS app.

-To run the app, open index.js and set the ENDPOINT, APPID and APPKEY for your LUIS service running on Microsoft Azure.
+To run the app, open index.js and set the parameters (like APPID) for your service running on Microsoft Azure.

 For instructions, see the article series: